Mdobaidulla/sudoku/README.md

 ## Josh Seides

 ### Overview
 This app is made using the React framework.
-Other technologies used include JavaScript, HTML, and CSS.
+The base technologies used include JavaScript, HTML, and CSS.

 ### Structure
 The app is modularized using React's component architecture.
 There are four levels of components: